two students in class

 Program Overview

-The PMHNP program is open to registered nurses who already hold a bachelor's degree or master’s degree and are interested in providing mental health services for patients across the lifespan in a variety of healthcare settings.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP) program is open to registered nurses who already hold a Bachelor of Science in Nursing (BSN) or Master of Science in Nursing (MSN) and are interested in providing mental health services for patients across the lifespan in a variety of healthcare settings.
+The focus is on the diagnosis and management of psychiatric conditions including the provision of psychotherapy and psychotropic medication management.

 Program Delivery

-• Hybrid Instruction - Through direct instruction by faculty members we ensure a robust learning experience by combining in-person attendance along with online instruction.
+Through direct instruction by faculty members we ensure a robust learning experience by combining in-person attendance along with online instruction.
 We are committed to accessible education for the working professional and continue to develop our program to ensure a quality learning and interactive experience between faculty and students.

 Clinical/Practicum Hours